Video Transcoding: The Best Video Bitrates for Mobile Streaming [2022 Update]

 There are some specific bitrate settings to keep in mind for accommodating mobile viewers.

-Bitrate is measured in bits per second or bps.
+So what is bitrate measured in?
+It’s measured in number of bits per second or bps.
 Video bitrate, in particular, is measured in megabits per second (Mbps).

 Mobile device users have a few unique requirements.
 For one, data is precious.
 Although a lot of mobile users have unlimited data plans these days, even the most robust plans have their data limitations.
 For example, users on an unlimited plan may see a decrease in speed for every 30 GB that they use.

 Furthermore, web connections in mobile environments can vary dramatically over short periods of time, so the streaming video has to be properly transcoded for the mobile environment.
 Due to this, optimizing file sizes for mobile video is essential.
-This involves reducing the bitrate, or the amount of data transferred per second in a streaming file.
+This involves reducing or increasing the bitrate in video, or the amount of data transferred per second in a streaming file.

 Fortunately for viewers (but unfortunately for broadcasters), there is a wide range of mobile devices on the market.
 It’s great for choice, but it also means that older devices don’t support the newer formats and file sizes that work best on more modern phones and tablets.
 With that said, here are our recommendations for a few different categories of users.